shelmingeorge/delta-arm/README.md

 for now is done code for controlling any stepper by encoder, am waiting for delivering TCA9548A / PCA9548A multiplexer to control several AS5600 together.

 Steppers posiitons are controlled by 3 coordinates: angle of the first axis, height and radius of grabber.
-Code for 2 last coordinates is in progress and will be added after connecting all 3 encoders.
+Functions for calculating all 3 angles are ready for tests.